 Gift terms such as a request to display or keep an item, or group of items in perpetuity are substantial commitments that will rarely be made.
 Such decisions are made by the Library Board with the recommendation of the Library Director.

 The Library Board reserves the right to sell, loan or divest itself of donated non-monetary gifts in accordance with the law and applicable library policies.

 Appraisal of gifted items

-Although the library acknowledges gifts for tax purposes, the library staff is not authorized to appraise gifted materials.
-If the donor requires an appraisal for income tax or other purposes, it is the donor's responsibility to have the appraisal made prior to transfer of ownership to the Blue Hill Public Library.
+The library’s staff is not authorized to appraise gifted materials or services.
+The library staff also cannot advise on tax deductibility or deduction value of tangible gifts, and strongly recommend that any potential donor consult with their own attorney or financial advisor.
+If the donor requires an appraisal for income tax or other purposes, it is the donor's responsibility and the library recommends that the donor have the appraisal made prior to transfer of ownership to the Blue Hill Public Library.

 Maine has a confidentiality of library records law:

 TITLE 27.
 LIBRARIES, HISTORY, CULTURE AND ART

 27 M.R.S. § 121.
 Confidentiality of library records